 The purpose of prioritisation is to ensure that a standardised, objective measure of severity is allocated to each incident.
 The SAC should be used to prioritise all notifications.
 The key purpose of the SAC is to determine the level of investigation and action required.
-Therefore, the degree of harm suffered should be the key consideration.
-Experience has demonstrated that predicting the likelihood of reoccurrence is not helpful as it can be unreliable.
+Therefore, the degree of harm suffered should be

 There are four classes in the SAC: classes 1, 2, 3, and 4.
-SAC 1 - where serious harm or death occurred, SAC 2 - for incidents that caused moderate harm, SAC 3 - for incidents that caused minor, and SAC 4 - for incidents that caused no harm.
-See Appendix E that describes the four SAC classes.
+SAC 1 - incidents that have or could have caused serious harm or death, SAC 2 - incidents that caused or could have caused moderate harm, SAC 3 - incidents that have or could have caused minor harm, and SAC 4 - incidents that caused no harm.
+See Appendix E that describes the four SAC classes.21